jlming6/code-guides/java/code-guide.md

     * Reasons:
         * Typographical errors may result in silent failures. (no compile check)
         * Naming pattern can match one usage, but annotations could be added many ones.

+* Avoid float and double if exact answers are required.

+* Prefer primitive types to boxed primitives.
+    * When you mix primitives and boxed primitives in a single operation, the boxed primitive is auto-unboxed.
+    So if a null object reference is auto-unboxed, you get a NullPointException

+* For interval timing, always use System.nanoTime in preference to System.currentTimeMillis.
+    System.nanoTime is both more accurate and more precise, and it is not affected by adjustments to the system's real-time clock.